solo-io/solo-cop/workshops/opa-sidecar-externalauth/README.md

 kubectl create ns httpbin && kubectl -n httpbin apply -f https://raw.githubusercontent.com/solo-io/gloo-mesh-use-cases/main/policy-demo/httpbin.yaml
 ```

-Verify that the httpbin app is running by running `kubectl -n httpbin get pods`
+Verify that the httpbin app is running by running `kubectl -n httpbin get pods -l app=httpbin` and verify that the `httpbin` application is `READY`.

-Let’s create some resources to allow traffic to httpbin:
+Let’s create some resources to allow traffic to httpbin.
+Save the yaml below into a file in your project directory and apply it with `kubectl apply -f <your-file>.yaml`.

 ```yaml
 apiVersion: admin.gloo.solo.io/v2